Ali Fuat Cebesoy: World War

-On January 15, 1914, he was appointed to the chief of staff of the VIII Corps.
-After Kress von Kressenstein was appointed the chief of staff of this corps, replacing Ali Fuat, he was promoted to the rank of Lieutenant Colonel (Kaymakam) and on September 19, he was appointed to the commander of the 25th Division.
+On 15 January 1914 he was appointed to the chief of staff of the VIII Corps.
+After Kress von Kressenstein was appointed the chief of staff of this corps, replacing Ali Fuat, he was promoted to the rank of Lieutenant Colonel (Kaymakam), and on 19 September he was appointed to the commander of the 25th Division.
 In January 1915, he participated in the First Suez Offensive.
-On January 7, he and his division left Birüssebi (present day: Beersheba) for the desert and arrived at the front of the Suez Canal, but the Ottoman forces couldn't pass the canal and retreated.
-He and his division went back to Gaza on January 20, 1915.
+On 7 January he and his division left Birüssebi (present day: Beersheba) for the desert and arrived at the front of the Suez Canal, but the Ottoman forces couldn't pass the canal and retreated.
+He and his division went back to Gaza on 20 January 1915.

-After the Gallipoli Campaign was launched, the 25th Division was dispatched to the Gallipoli Front on May 24, 1915, and started to arrive there on June 2, 1916.
+After the Gallipoli Campaign was launched, the 25th Division was dispatched to the Gallipoli Front on 24 May 1915, and started to arrive there on 2 June 1916.
 His division entered to the order of the XVII Corps of the First Army and deployed in the Bulair-Saros area.

-On January 20, 1916, he was appointed to the commander of the 14th Division.
-At first, his division was intended for use in the Second Suez Offensive and sent to Maallaha, but because of the Russian offensive, his division instead came under the command of the Second Army under Ahmed Izzet Pasha, and on June 27, were sent back from the Rayak station to Aleppo and dispatched to Diyârbekir.
+On 20 January 1916 he was appointed to the commander of the 14th Division.
+At first, his division was intended for use in the Second Suez Offensive and sent to Maallaha, but because of the Russian offensive, his division instead came under the command of the Second Army under Ahmed Izzet Pasha, and on 27 June were sent back from the Rayak station to Aleppo and dispatched to Diyârbekir.

-On September 30, he was promoted to commander of the 5th Division and in January he became the chief of staff of the Seconde Army.
+On 30 September he was promoted to commander of the 5th Division and in January he became the chief of staff of the Seconde Army.

-On January 12, 1917, he returned to the Sina-Palestine Front and in April he became the deputy commander of the Sina-Palestine Front.
-On June 30, 1917, he became the commander of the XX Corps.
+On 12 January 1917 he returned to the Sina-Palestine Front and in April he became the deputy commander of the Sina-Palestine Front.
+On 30 June 1917 he became the commander of the XX Corps.
+He then fought in the Battle of Jerusalem in which the Ottomans lost the city of Jerusalem to the British.
 After the Armistice of Mudros was signed, he concurrently became the deputy commander of Seventh Army, replacing Mustafa Kemal.
 After the Seventh Army was abolished, he transferred the headquarters of the XX Corps from Syria to Ereğli, then to Konya and to Ankara.